Area of expertise

 Sluggish and sedentary peoples, such as the Ancient Egyptians - with their concept of an afterlife journey through the Field of Reeds - project on to the next world the journeys they failed to make in this one.”
 Bruce Chatwin, The Songlines

-Asia has always been a feature of Sam’s life, from back-packing round India as a 19 year old, to meeting his Kiwi wife on a beach in Thailand.
-More recently he has travelled with his wife and children all over Asia and considers himself something of an expert in long haul travel with kids.
+Asia has always been a feature of Sam’s life, from backpacking round India as a 19 year old, to meeting his Kiwi wife on a beach in Thailand.
+More recently, apart from a fair amount of travelling to meet ETG’s travel collective around Asia, he has travelled with his wife and children all over Asia and considers himself something of an expert in long haul travel with kids.

 Sam’s other specialist subject is being tall in Asia.
 His 6’7” frame is noticeable in the UK, but faintly ridiculous in short-statured Asia.
-There’s barely a door frame on which he hasn’t struck his head throughout the region and the story of how he accidentally knocked a house down is a favourite with the locals in Sri Lanka.
+There’s barely a door frame on which he hasn’t struck his head throughout the region and the story of how he accidentally knocked a house down is a favourite with local friends in Sri Lanka.

 If you have children and would like to discuss the best family experiences, call Sam today on 020 3598 2070.